 Human rights and modern slavery

 The company is committed to upholding human rights within our business and across our supply chain.
 We acknowledge our role and responsibility in seeking to safeguard human rights through responsible, ethical and sustainable business practices.

 Diversity, inclusion and our people

 Progress against gender targets is regularly reported to the Board and includes a focus on improving female representation in leadership and in roles traditionally occupied by males.
-At the end of the financial year, our workforce comprised 31.5% female and 68.5% male, supported by our equal opportunity hiring policies.
-The gender mix of the Metcash Board is now 57% female and 43% male following the appointment of our fourth female non-executive director during the year.
+Our workforce at the end of FY19 comprised 31.4% females and 68.6% males, supported by our equal opportunity hiring policies.
+The gender mix of the Metcash Board at the end of FY19 was 66.7% female and 33.3% male.